hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

   to prevent you mistakenly using a wrong one (and end up destroying live environment).
   Conflicts with `allowed_account_ids`.

+* `dynamodb_endpoint` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to dynamodb-local.

 In addition to the above parameters, the `AWS_SECURITY_TOKEN` environmental variable can be set to set an MFA token.